Sunday, December 22, 2024

 2. Coupon Rate

-The coupon rate is the interest rate the issuer pays on the bond’s face value, expressed as a percentage.
+The coupon rate is the interest rate the issuer pays on the security’s face value, expressed as a percentage.
 It determines the periodic interest payments made to bondholders.
-A higher coupon rate generally indicates higher interest payments, making the bond more attractive to investors.
+A higher coupon rate generally indicates higher interest payments, making it more attractive to investors.

 3. Coupon Dates

 These are the specific dates when the issuer makes interest payments.
-Typically, bonds pay interest semi-annually, though some may pay annually or quarterly.
+Typically, they pay interest semi-annually, though some may pay annually or quarterly.
 These scheduled payments provide a predictable income stream for investors.

 4. Maturity Date

-The maturity date is when the bond matures, and the issuer repays the bondholder the face value of the bond.
-Bonds can have short-term (less than 5 years), medium-term (5-10 years), or long-term (more than 10 years) maturities.
+The maturity date is when the bond matures, and the issuer repays the bondholder the face value of the security.
+Securities can have short-term (less than 5 years), medium-term (5-10 years), or long-term (more than 10 years) maturities.
 The choice of maturity affects the bond’s risk and return profile.

 5. Issue Price

 The issue price is the price at which the bond is originally sold to investors.
-Bonds are often issued at par value, but they can also be sold at a discount or premium.
-The issue price influences the initial yield and can impact the bond’s attractiveness.
+Securities are often issued at par value, but they can also be sold at a discount or premium.
+The issue price influences the initial yield and can impact the security’s attractiveness.

 Bond Categories